sornas/tdde23-seminars/README.md

-# TDDE23 - seminarier
+# TDDE23 - seminars

+These seminars are held as part of an introductory Python course at Linköping University.
+The material is mostly in Swedish (apart from the code) and as such, the rest of the README will also be in Swedish.

-Seminarier jag håller som en del av https://www.ida.liu.se/~TDDE23/.
+De här seminarierna håller jag som en del av https://www.ida.liu.se/~TDDE23/.
 Materialet kommer mestadels från kursansvarige och syftet med de här presentationerna är så jag har något förberett att visa på projektorn.

 ## Status